ThePalad1n/moodTracker/README.md

 - **React**: A JavaScript library for building user interfaces.
 - **MySQL**: A robust database management system to store and manage your mood data.

----

-Feel free to customize this README to better fit the specifics of your project or to add additional sections as needed!